typesupply/opentype-cookbook/readme.md

     sub [a b c] by [A.sc B.sc C.sc];

-It's usually more readable if define the classes earlier in your code and then reference them by name.
+It's usually more readable to define the classes earlier in your code and then reference them by name.

     sub @lowercase by @smallcaps;